pluralsight/guides/draft/other/linux-system-administration/article.md

 Among other things, the above image shows that the **PID** of `snapd` is 940.
 This process was started by `systemd`, as we can tell from `PPID=1`, and is currently the process that is consuming the most memory.

->The minus sign in `--sort -%mem` indicates that the output should be sorted in *descending form*.
+>The minus sign in `-%mem` after `--sort` indicates that the output should be sorted in *descending form*.
 Using a plus sign (`+`) instead, will result in the output being sorted in *ascending* form, which is the default behavior.

 ### Process trees
 Given the parent / child relationship between process, it is often necessary to visualize a hierarchical list of processes in the form of a tree.
 To do this, we will use a tool called `pstree`.
 If the command is followed by
 - A **PID**, then the tree will be displayed with such process at its root.
 Otherwise, it is rooted at `PID=1`.
 - A username, `pstree` will return all trees own by the user.

-In addition to displaying only the name of processes, `pstree` can also return their **PIDs** when used with the `–p` option.
+In addition to displaying only the name of processes, `pstree` can also return their **PIDs** when used with the `-p` option.
 Fig. 2 shows all trees owned by **pluralsight**.
 The images on the left and the right show the output with and without the use of `-p`.
 The number inside parentheses is the **PID** of each process.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/bbce1994-50f2-41d5-a4d3-8346e64c4885.png)